 Rupert Neve Designs 5059 Satellite 16×2+2 Summing Mixer

-Built around many of the topologies and custom transformers made famous with the 5088 mixers and Portico II Series, the 5059 is designed to deliver the ultimate “out of the box” sonics and ergonomics in a 2U, rack-mountable chassis.
+Built around many of the topologies and custom transformers made famous with the 5088 mixer, the 5059 is a 16×2+2 summing mixer designed to deliver the ultimate out of the box sonics and control in a 2U, rack-mountable chassis.

 The 5059 features 16 channels with individual level, pan, inserts, stereo-2 sends, and master texture controls, providing easy integration with outboard equipment, complete control for two separate stem mixes, and the ability to dial in analog mojo in two modes.
 With the same sonic heritage as mixers used to create countless hit records, the 5059 Satellite Mixer imbues tracks with the legendary warmth and presence of a Rupert Neve design.

 The Signature of Excellence